imzbf/md-editor-v3/README.md

 ### Upload picture

-> Tips：When you paste and upload GIF, it will upload a static picture.
+> Tips: When you paste and upload GIF, it will upload a static picture.
 So you should upload it by file system!

 <template>
   <md-editor v-model="text" @onUploadImg="onUploadImg" />